Timbindallah Well Project – Senegal

 Tension exists between the two ethnic groups in terms of collaborating on projects, though there is no violence or disturbances.

-The town is 4 kilometers from a larger cross town, Manda, where a weekly market provides a place to buy and sell animals, vegetables, fruits, clothes, soap, etc.
+The town is 4 kilometers from a larger cross-town, Manda, where a weekly market provides a place to buy and sell animals, vegetables, fruits, clothes, soap, etc.

-The women of the village have prepared a garden space where they grow vegetables for their family consumption and to sell at market.
+The women of the village have prepared a garden space where they grow vegetables for their family consumption and to sell at the market.
 It is a piece of land that is filled with water in the rainy season, and therefore a place for gardening.

 Another NGO built a well close to the site, 100 meters from the space.
-However the number of women using the well puts it in danger of drying up.
+However, the number of women using the well puts it in danger of drying up.
 130 women are involved in the garden, each holding one or two plots of 1 x 4 meters.

 The women grow okra and bissap as they are accustomed to, onions, lettuce, tomatoes, and are interested in any and all vegetables they can grow to feed their families, and to sell at the weekly market in Manda.
 The distance of the current well, and the horrible traffic jam in the evening, leaves this garden on the cusp between thriving and failing.

 The women’s husbands and sons built a stick fence to keep the cows and goats out, and the women are involved in planting a live fence for the future.
-They are hard working, and aware of the nutritional benefits of gardening.
+They are hard-working and aware of the nutritional benefits of gardening.

 This project is to build a well at the women’s garden in Timbindallah.